-testored in 1974, the house expreses De Stijl values in inear color punctuation of gray and white stucco planes.
-Built-in furniture, as well as open plan, owe some credit to rank Lloyd Wright, although heavy color emphasis in both the actual interior and Rietveld's rendering (below) are strictly De Stijl.
-Wrote the Soviet artist El Lissitzky of Rietveld and the Schröder house, "He was not able routinely to draw out a plan.
-He does all with models, feeling things with his hands; and therefore his product is not abstract."
+Wrote the Soviet artist El Lissitzky of Rietveld and the Schröder house, "He was not able routinely to dout a plan.
+He does all with models, feeling things with his hands; and therefore his production is not abstract."

-From right to 45° angles-first in a flower room, then a cafe In the early years of The Style, the movement's founding eight or nine members were governed by a singular proscription critics have dubbed "canonical orthogonality;" by which they mean simply that De Stijl art had to consist of color planes formed by horizontal and vertical lines.
-A rigor-ous corollary held that, insomuch as art should not be somuch as art should not be held in thrall by architec-ture, these color planes and horizontals and verticals must not overlap from one solid plane to another.
-These precepts, in purest appli-cation, were the essence of the movement's most formidable theoretician, Piet Mondrian.
-He called this essence "Neoplasticism."
-As editor of De Stijl magazine and thus Neoplastiguardian-spokescism's man, Theo van Doesburg gamely defended the found-ing philosophy-until he himself joined the defectors.
-Two fateful commis-sions turned him around.
+From right to 45° angles-first in a flower room, then a cate In the early years of The Style, the movement's founding eight or nine members were governed by a singular proscription critics have dubbed "canonical orthogonality;" by which they mean simply that De Stijl art had to consist of color planes formed by horizontal and vertical lines.
+A rigor-ous corollary held that, in-somuch as art should not be held in thrall by architecture, these color planes and horizontals and verticals must not overlap from one solid plane to another.
+These precepts, in purest application, were the essence of the movement's most for-midable theoretician, Piet Mondrian.
+He called this es-sence "Neoplasticism."

+As editor of De Stijl magazine and thus Neoplasticism's guardian-spokescism's guardian-spokes-man, Theo van Doesburg gamely defended the found-ing philosophy-until he himself joined the defec-tors.
+Two fateful commissions turned him around.
 One was the opportunity to design a flower room in 1924 for a villa at Hyères owned by the Comte de Noailles.
 The other involved the redecorating of a number of rooms in the Cafe Aubette in 1926 as a joint design ven-ture with Jean Arp and So-phie Taeuber-Arp.
 Most significant of these rooms, from the viewpoint of De Stijl philosophy, was the cinema-dance hall.
 It was van Doesburg's job to do, and, as with the earlier flower room, he abandoned Neoplasticism to pursue a heretical theory known as "Elementarism."
 He went diagonal.
 That is, he devised color planes for the cinema-dance hall's interiors to meet the ceilings and walls at 45° angles.
-(This departure may be fully appreciated today by visitors to the Walker, where this historic room has been established.) sentially reproduced.)
-His idea was to achieve a "counter-movement" through his diagonal color planes that would "oppose to the material room in three dimensions a super-mate-rial and pictorial diagonal space."
-Critics agree that while the Aubette's interiors were a commercial flop (the owners started making changes almost immediately), they remain a significant exploration in modern art.
+(This departure may be fully appreciated today by visitors to the Walker, where this historic room has been essentially reproduced.)
+His idea was to achieve "counter-movement"

+through his diagonal color planes that would "oppose to the material room in three dimensions a super-material and pictorial diagonal space."
+Critics agree that while the Aubette's inte-riors were a commercial flop (the owners started making changes almost immediately), they remain a significant exploration in modern

-Cinema-dance hall's interior by van Doesburg is recreated as central feature of the Walker's "Visions of Utopia" exhibition on the Center's main level (above).
+Cinema-dance hall's interior by van Doesburg is recreated as central feature of the Walk er's "Visions of Utopia" exhibition on the Center's main level (above).
 The van Doesburg plan and vintage photographs are graphic documentation of his swing away from classic De Stijl right angles in favor of previously spurned diagonals.